 Nintendo Ring Fit Adventure review: verdict

 Ring Fit Adventure is not a perfect game: especially at later stages, repeating the same exercise a million times can get a bit repetitive and thanks for the 'best of all worlds' approach, it doesn't quite deliver the perfect RPG or adventure experience.
-That said, Ring Fit Adventure does a really good job in gamifying fitness and to introduce the concept of daily workouts to people who might otherwise just sit around all day.
+That said, Ring Fit Adventure does a really good job in gamifying fitness and to introduce the concept of daily workouts to people who might otherwise just sit around most of the time.

-If you are even vaguely interested in video games and fitness, you should definitely try Ring Fit Adventure.
-Some might find the price tag for a fitness game a bit too steep but given the unique gaming experience, the huge replay value and the quirkiness of the concept, it is worth investing in this game.
-If you need further justification, consider buying Ring Fit Adventure as an investment in your fitness (also health) and not as buying yet another game for your Switch.
-That is if you find a copy of the game somewhere as it is hot commodity.
+If you are even vaguely interested in video games and fitness, you should definitely try Ring Fit Adventure for the Nintendo Switch.
+Some might find the price tag for a fitness game a bit too steep but given the unique gaming experience, the huge replay value and the quirkiness of the concept, it is worth investing in the game.
+If you need further justification, consider buying Ring Fit Adventure as an investment in your fitness (also health) and not just getting yet another game for the Switch.